Portugal poised to extend lockdown as COVID-19 cases fall

 Experts noted, however, that it could take weeks before a reduction in the number of infections lowers the number of hospitalizations.

-Portugal has officially recorded almost 768,000 cases of COVID-19 and attributed more than 14,300 deaths to the coronavirus.
+Portugal has officially recorded more than 770,500 cases of COVID-19 and attributed more than 14,500 deaths to the coronavirus.

+Meanwhile, the coordinator of Portugal’s vaccine task force, Rear Admiral Henrique Gouveia e Melo, said a shortage of vaccines is “strangling” rollout efforts.

+He said the first phase, which was due to be completed by the end of March, will continue into April.

 Follow all of AP’s pandemic coverage at: